“The science and engineering of making intelligent machines.”

 Additional use cases for Artificial Intelligence

 AI products have begun maturing beyond the startup phase.
-As the field transitions out of the realm of science fiction and into reality, solutions are becoming more affordable and realistic.
+As the field transitions out of the realm of science fiction and into reality (as seen recently with the proliferation of generative AI), solutions are becoming more affordable and realistic.
 Businesses worldwide have taken notice, automating their operations and enhancing organizational “intelligence” even if their AI/ML solution isn’t particularly grandiose or groundbreaking.

 Bottom line, AI makes sense from a practical standpoint.
 With it, teams are better equipped to solve everyday challenges.

 Let’s discuss some of the clear cut use cases applicable to organizations of any size.

 Natural language processing & voice recognition